 Despite the appeal of receiving such credits, many homeowners still don’t know that these programs exist.
 Take advantage of your home’s systems by understanding all the incentives you can currently receive when installing a new HVAC or plumbing system.

-Next time you need an HVAC or plumbing system, here is a step-by-step guide of what resources you can check to learn about the available rebates or tax credits available, depending on the appliance you select.
+Next time you need a new furnace, air conditioner or water heater, here is a step-by-step guide of what resources you can check to learn about the available rebates or tax credits available, depending on the appliance you select.
 You can also check to see if your existing HVAC system qualifies for a tax exemption.

 Step 1: Check the Database of State Incentives for Renewables & Efficiency